jacobhilton/backgammon/README.md

 An OCaml implementation of command-line backgammon with a bot trained using reinforcement learning.

-**Play against the bot [here](https://www.jacobh.co.uk/backgammon)!** The current version has a 42–43% win rate against GNU Backgammon using a single neural network to evaluate board positions with no look-ahead or other modifications.
+**Play against the bot [here](https://www.jacobh.co.uk/backgammon)!**

+The current version plays about as well as the top human players using a single neural network to evaluate board positions with no look-ahead or other modifications (achieving a 42–43% win rate against GNU Backgammon in single-game match play).

+## How it works

 Backgammon was the first major board game to be successfully attacked with techniques that resemble modern reinforcement learning, by Gerald Tesauro in the early 1990s.
 A first-hand account of the development of his program, TD-Gammon, can be found [here][2].
 A good second-hand summary, including an introduction to the TD(*&lambda;*) algorithm on which the program is based, can be found in [1].
 Details of some later (re-)implementations can be found [here][3] and [here][4].